Photo tours by topic

 How difficult we consider it: highly varied with some extreme sections

-The Audubon Society of Portland's 150-acre Nature Sanctuary is nestled against Forest Park just five minutes from downtown Portland.
+Portland Audubon's 150-acre Wildlife Sanctuary is nestled against Forest Park just five minutes from downtown Portland.
 Parking across the road from the main parking lot and facilities, you will have better visibility when leaving and merging into traffic on busy Cornell Road.
 There is a crosswalk to help get you across the road.

 The other two trail networks begin at separate locations across Cornell Road.
 One is directly across from the main lot and one is further west on Cornell Road.
 These destinations also contain steep grades with narrow sections and trail obstacles along the way.
 All trail networks are heavily forested with views of Balch Creek.